calebjmatthews/endless-desert/concept.md

   [X] Fix Kitchen missing resource repeated notice bug [X] Fix exponential production bug
   [X] Click on message bar to view all messages
-  [ ] Only deliver most recent messages
+  [X] Only deliver most recent messages
-  [ ] Quests to introduce new traders
+  [X] Quests to introduce new traders
+  [ ] Further long-term progression quests
   [ ] Add implements
   [ ] Add fish to trading partner options
+  [ ] Add implements to trading partner options
   [ ] Simplify trading partner options
-  [ ] Add one new trading partner
+  [ ] Add one new early trading partner
   [ ] Add animations to memos
   [ ] Increase # of traders research
   [ ] Traders to use a mix of exact, tag, subcategory specificities